 - David Hewitt who produced this video as a momento for all of us of the opening event.
 A lovely clip to look back on in the future.

 If I’ve missed anyone off this list, huge apologies – just let me know!

-Wednesday 8 October 2014 saw work starting to the actual clocks in the clock shelter, when the one remaining clock dial and all of the glass faces and bezels were removed from the shelter to be taken back to Smiths of Derby to be renovated and copied.
+Wednesday 8 October 2014 saw work starting to the actual clocks in the clock shelter.
+The one remaining clock dial and all of the glass faces and bezels were removed from the shelter to be taken back to Smiths of Derby to be renovated and copied.

 Fortunately, the rainy weather that was promised managed to just about hold off until the work was completed and the pieces were safely in the van.

-In about four weeks the four new clock dials, glass faces and bezels will be returned and replaced in the shelter which will complete the restoration and see the community project to rejuvenate the shelter and its clocks complete.
+About four weeks later the four new clock dials, glass faces and bezels were returned and replaced in the shelter to complete the restoration.

 We’d like to say a big thank you to Lancashire County Council engineering department for the loan of the cherry picker to provide access while the clocks were removed.